 Your child can expect to learn:

 - skills that strengthen the ability to learn

 EPIC will meet four times on Saturdays at BRAINS Main Campus.
 Registration and waiver are required and space is limited.
 Each class is 2 hours in duration; the last class will begin at noon for a special lunch for class participants.

 $200.00, due at time of registration

 Speak with a support staff by calling 616-365-8920 or visit us in the office.
-Registration deadline is Friday, May 24th.
+Registration will remain open until class is filled.